CalREDIE Electronic Lab Reporting (ELR)

 Getting Started with ELR

 Ensure that your information system can produce a message compliant with HL7 ELR version 2.5.1, with additional constraints imposed by the CalREDIE ELR2PH Companion Guide (July 2012 Edition).
 Please note the July 2012 edition of the CalREDIE ELR2PH Companion Guide is a revision to the February 2012 edition that was previously published.
 All changes or additions are listed in Appendix C, pg.191 of the guide.
+You can test messages using the web validator without having to create an account, but do not include PHI data.

 - Identify the reportable conditions in your facility’s test catalog.